wordofwarning/wordofwarning.org/current/2013-springsummer/field/index.md

 [Tickets: £8/5 each OR £12/8 both parts](http://contactmcr.com/whats-on/1222-andy-field-zilla/)
 Box Office Tel: 0161 274 0600

+####Q&A
+On Friday 14 June there will be a Q&A with Andy Field in Contact space 5 between Parts 1 & 2 (approx. 8.15pm).

 ####More
 In part one we look at the city from above, imagining the people far below like ants.
 We choose our characters and watch from safety as the disaster unfolds in front of us.